Male grooming: South Korea

 South Korea has become a center of cosmetics use by men due to "appearance competition", where men wear makeup to compete in tight job markets.
 The Korean wave cultural phenomenon, which includes K-pop, has also strongly influenced male grooming.
 As pop idols in their 20s and so-called "flower boys" have grown in popularity, the perception of men's makeup has changed.
 While it was once common for men who wore makeup to be associated with drag queens or homosexuality in western cultures, Korean male idols, although they are boyish in appearance, otherwise project masculinity.
 Men are encouraged to copy the makeup of Korean male idols.
 In fashion and beauty magazines overseas, there are many articles on skin care and makeup tutorials inspired by Korean pop stars.

 China

 The "woman-like man" has become a new trend in China, where a growing number of young men are interested in makeup.
 The number of internet broadcasters and beauty bloggers who produce makeup videos for men has increased rapidly.
 Accordingly, the men's cosmetics industry has grown rapidly in China.
 According to German market-research firm Statista, the size of the men's cosmetics industry in China reached 201.3 billion yuan as of May 2018.
 Chinese e-commerce company JD.com said that the sales of beauty products for men has more than doubled since 2015.
 Mask packs, BB cream, and lipstick are popular products.

 United States

-Men's grooming has grown substantially in the US and is projected to grow over the next decade.
+Men's grooming has grown substantially in the US and is projected to continue growing through the 2020s.